Ras Al Khaimah: Population

+Districts

 Education

-Other than Arabic government-funded schools, the city is home to Ras Al Khaimah Academy and Wellspring School, and other Indian schools.
-It also has Higher Colleges of Technology campus, Ras Al Khaimah Medical and Health Sciences University, American University of Ras Al Khaimah and many other colleges.
+Other than Arabic government-funded schools, the city is home to Ras Al Khaimah Academy,Wellspring School, and other Indian schools.
+Higher education institutions in the city include the Higher Colleges of Technology, Ras Al Khaimah Medical and Health Sciences University, American University of Ras Al Khaimah and many other colleges.

 Transportation

+Land Transport

+The Ras Al Khaimah Transport Authority currently serves the Emirate of Ras Al Khaimah and surrounding areas.

+Air Transport

 Ras Al Khaimah International Airport serves the Emirate of Ras Al Khaimah.

 Economy

 The city of Ras Al Khaimah is home to the Ras Al Khaimah Economic Zone (RAKEZ) that helps connect investors and international markets.
 It operates an online client portal called Portal 360.
 The zone services businesses ranging from freelancers to SMEs and start-ups across 50 industries.
 RAKEZ is divided into six dedicated zones: